-Question K: Explain the results in terms the equilibria discussed above.
+Question K: Explain the results in terms of the equilibria described previoulsy.

 Chemical Equilibrium

 6. You may wonder if the precipitate in Step 5 is really an oxalate or a hydroxide precipitate.
 This can be checked by adding 20 drops of 6 M NH4OH to the solution in the last remaining test tube containing calcium chloride.
 Observe the results.